6 Best Sewing Machine Under $150

 Features

-- Built-in Stitches: Six in total along with 57 stitch applications
+- Built-in Stitches: 6 built-in stitches with 57 stitch applications

 - Needle Threader: Manual threading process

-- Control Mechanism: Mechanical/manual control with simple stitch selection
+- Control Mechanism: Mechanical with simple stitch selection dial

 PROS: